cassandra-spark/prodle/README.md

 ```

 ### Running the Frontend

-Step 1: Open your terminal or command prompt
+- Open your terminal or command prompt
-Step 2: Change to the ‘/frontend’
+- Change to the ‘/frontend’
-Step 3: Type ‘npm install’
+- Type ‘npm install’
-Step 4: Type ‘npm start’
+- Type ‘npm start’
-Step 5: Open your browser and go to http://localhost:3600/
+- Open your browser and go to http://localhost:3600/

 ```
 cd frontend